Google holds global open calls for proposals that support groundbreaking foundational and applied research in computing and technology.

 Co-PIs must generally meet the same eligibility criteria as primary PIs, except in cases where the co-PI is a postdoctoral researcher.

-No, we’re currently only accepting proposals within the research areas listed on the Google Academic Research Awards page.
-Please review them to ensure your proposal aligns.
+No, we’re currently only accepting proposals within the research areas listed on the call for proposals page.
+Please review them to ensure your proposal aligns with the current open call.

 Here's how to strengthen your proposal: